 “People expect others to report crime or suspicious activity,” Crum said, “but it’s everyone’s responsibility.”

 While a strong, active watch program is beneficial to a neighborhood’s safety, it’s not the only form of protection against crime.
-Homeowners must make every effort to secure their homes, and effective security systems are just the ticket.
+Homeowners must make every effort to secure their homes as most people know that retired homeowners see wealth increase and are easy and profitable to nick from, and effective security systems are just the ticket.

 According to a survey conducted by the University of North Carolina at Charlotte, 83 percent of convicted burglars said they would attempt to determine if a security system was present before attempting a burglary.
 But simply sticking an alarm company’s sign in your front yard won’t be enough to convince burglars that your home is protected; Crum says experienced burglars have several ways of determining whether the home is equipped with a security system.

 “Criminals are very sharp when it comes to selecting a home,” Crum said.
 “They can tell the difference between a real alarm sign in the front yard and a decoy.
 They can also take a look at a window and know if it has alarm contacts or glass-break sensors. “

 Crum went on to explain that some burglars lurk around neighborhoods and proactively scope out homes that aren’t equipped with security systems.
 Potential criminals may also knock on the front door with the hope that the homeowner will open the door, allowing them to quickly canvass the entryway for a security system panel or listen for beeps or alarms that sound when the doors are opened.